 While rising home prices may be terrible news for many homeowners, it's good news for rental property investors, helping to explain why rental growth and demand in South Florida are so high.
 South Florida has around 100 cities and villages, including Miami, Fort Lauderdale, West Palm Beach, Boca Raton, Boynton Beach, and North Miami.

 South Florida, sometimes known as the Greater Miami Area, is the seventh-largest metropolitan area in the United States and the second-largest in the southeastern United States, trailing only the Washington-Arlington-Alexandria MSA.
 More than 6.7 million people live in the region, which encompasses more than 6,000 square miles and three counties: Miami-Dade, Broward, and Palm Beach.

 It is important to note that the housing market is influenced by various factors, including economic conditions, government policies, and global events.
 Therefore, this forecast is subject to change based on future developments.
 Monitoring the market closely and adapting strategies accordingly will be essential for buyers, sellers, and industry professionals operating in the South Florida housing market.

 Will the South Florida Housing Market Crash?

 Bottom line: We're not seeing any major home price decline or crash in the South Florida housing market just yet.
-The present supply of homes in South Florida still favors sellers.
-In the long run, it is hoped that higher interest rates would result in more days on the market (which gives buyers more choices).
+The current supply of homes in South Florida still favors sellers.
+In the long run, it is hoped that higher interest rates will result in more days on the market (which gives buyers more choices).
 The price rise will ultimately slow as a result of higher interest rates.
 With the deceleration of price rise, total inventory might expand in the future.
 Historically, inventory grows six months after interest rates rise, but today’s market is unlike any other.